Top Tours for Brussels Day Trip from Antwerp

 For a more local visit, consider visiting the Comic Strip Museum, which delves into the history of Belgian comics and costs approximately €10 for entry.
 This museum provides context to the murals you’ll see and gives insight into the artists behind these beloved characters.
 Plan your trip accordingly as the museum is closed on Mondays.
 The train ride back to Antwerp is a mere 45 minutes, leaving you plenty of time to reflect on your day while enjoying the scenic views of the Belgian countryside.

-Getting from Antwerp to Brussels
+How to travel from Antwerp to Brussels?

 The journey from Antwerp to Brussels is a straightforward 45-minute train ride.
 Trains depart frequently from Antwerp-Central Station, located in the City Center.
 Tickets can be purchased at the station or online via the SNCB website.
 Prices for a standard ticket range from €8 to €10 one way, making this an affordable excursion for travelers.
 The trains, typically modern and clean, provide comfortable seating with large windows, great for watching the Belgian countryside slip by.
 You might catch the scent of fresh coffee from the onboard café, or hear the soft chatter of fellow passengers discussing their plans.
 For a smoother trip, consider traveling during off-peak hours, such as mid-morning or early afternoon, when the trains are less crowded.
 Keep in mind that from Brussels-Central Station, the well-known Grand Place is just a short 10-minute walk, and the route is lined with shops and cafés, inviting you to pause and savor a Belgian waffle or a cup of hot chocolate along the way.